Alleviating Seasickness through Brain-Computer Interface-based Attention Shift: Materials and Methods

-The raw EEG data were first bandpass filtered using an infinite impulse response filter between 1 Hz and 45 Hz.
-After filtering, the data were divided into 60-second epochs.
-Epochs that exceeded 300 $\mu V$ or were below 10 $\mu V$ were discarded.
-The power spectral density for each EEG epoch was determined via the Welch method, allowing computation of frequency band power values for the theta ($4-8$ Hz), alpha ($8-13$ Hz), and beta ($13-30$ Hz) bands and total ($1-40$ Hz) signal, which were averaged per state.
-The theta/beta ratios were subsequently determined.
-Relative power was defined as the proportion of each band power relative to the total frequency band power.
+For EEG signature analysis, the raw EEG data was initially subjected to bandpass filtering with an infinite impulse response (IIR) filter, setting the frequency range between 1 Hz and 45 Hz.
+Post--filtering, the data was partitioned into 60--second epochs.
+Any epoch with an amplitude exceeding 300 $\mu V$ or falling below 10 $\mu V$ were discarded.
+The power spectral density of each EEG epoch was determined using the Welch method.
+This enabled the calculation of the power values for the frequency bands: theta (4 -- 8 Hz), alpha (8 -- 13 Hz), beta (13 -- 30 Hz), and the total frequency band (1 -- 40 Hz).
+These power values were then averaged for each state.
+Subsequently, the theta/beta ratios were determined.
+The relative power, which represents the contribution of each band to the overall EEG, was defined as the ratio of the power of a specific band to the power of the total frequency band.

-\subsubsection{Statistical information}
+\subsection{Statistical information}

-The effects of state (RMS, PMS and RS) and time (intervals of 10 minutes) on the MISC scores were analyzed via repeated-measures ANOVA.
-Two-way ANOVA was used to assess the impact of state (RMS, PMS and RS) on the average MISC scores, prefrontal theta power, prefrontal beta power, and theta/beta power ratio.
-Significant differences ($P<0.05$) were further examined with two-tailed paired t tests with Benjamini-Hochberg false discovery rate (FDR) correction \cite{benjamini1995controlling}.
-Cohen's $d$ was used to compute the effect sizes for significant t test results.
-Analyses were performed using IBM SPSS 27.0.
+The effects of state (RMS, PMS and RS) and time (intervals of 10 minutes) on the MISC scores were analyzed through repeated--measures ANOVA.
+Two--way ANOVA was employed to evaluate the impact of state (RMS, PMS and RS) on the average MISC scores, prefrontal theta power, prefrontal beta power, and theta/beta power ratio.
+Significant differences ($P<0.05$) were further examined with two--tailed paired t--tests with Benjamini--Hochberg false discovery rate (FDR) correction \cite{benjamini1995controlling}.
+Cohen’s was utilized to calculate the effect sizes for for the significant results of the t--tests.
+To assess the coherence between theta relative power and beta relative power, Pearson’s correlation analysis was employed.
+All the statistical analyses were carried out using IBM SPSS 27.0.